If we don’t win, you don’t pay.

 Attorneys are not permitted to promise that they will recover a specific amount or otherwise predict the outcome of a lawsuit, but you should be aware that they are not allowed to do so.

 Any prediction you receive is likely to be vague and qualified.
-Another issue to consider is how much money you can actually make; such things as pre-existing conditions and insurance coverage amounts may determine this.
+Another issue is how much money you can make; pre-existing conditions and insurance coverage amounts may determine this.

 Learn more from a wrongful death attorney with the backbone and resolve to win your case.